anjali-traceIW/BrIW/README.md

 To run:

-- from command line: in the root directory, run `python3 src/brIW1.py`
+- from command line: in the root directory, run `python3 -m src.brIW1`
 - otherwise: the main script is src/brIW.py so run this in your IDE of choice

 ## How to contribute